codarrenvelvindron/codarren.github.io/Proxy_in_simple_terms.md

 ### Anonymous Proxy
 Unlike transparent proxy, an anonymous proxy identifies themselves as proxy servers but they hide your IP address to destination servers.

-Anonymous and transparent proxies are exact opposites.
+Anonymous and transparent proxies are opposites but are both proxies.